[Update] Claude Opus 4.8 is now available on Amazon Bedrock

 The main features are as follows.

-- Supports long-running autonomous execution, handling multi-stage projects and complex dependencies with minimal supervision
+- Supports long-duration autonomous execution, handling multi-stage projects and complex dependencies with minimal supervision

-- Reads codebases like an expert and plans before editing.
-Maintains context across long sessions
+- Reads codebases like an expert and formulates a plan before editing.
+Retains context even in long sessions

-- Improved ability to avoid obstacles and self-recover from errors
+- Improved ability to avoid failures and self-recover from errors

-- Supports cross-document synthesis of long documents, self-verification of outputs, and generation of structured deliverables
+- Supports cross-document synthesis of long documents, self-verification of output, and generation of structured deliverables

 Model Basic Specifications